What You Need to Know About Diabetes

 Tips for Managing Diabetes

 If you’ve been diagnosed with diabetes, one of the most important tips for managing your condition is staying on top of your diet by limiting refined and added sugar.
-It’s also essential to combine carbohydrates with protein or fat to prevent rapid spikes in blood sugar that can overwhelm your system.
-If you have type 1 diabetes, you will need to take insulin.
-If you have type 2 diabetes, an oral medicine or an injectable medicine, as well as lifestyle changes, can help manage your condition.
+Pairing carbohydrates with protein or fat can help regulate blood sugar spikes.
+If you have type 1 diabetes, insulin administration becomes crucial, while type 2 diabetes management may include an oral or injectable medication, alongside adjustments.